olikr3/Kepler3D/README.md

 Done:
 - Basic data structures and logic
-- Methods to compute movement

 Todo:
+- Collision detection
-- Constraints
+- Collision resolution
 - Graphics
 - and much more